InstaFraud/InstaFraud/README.md

 ```
 ## Usage example

-Here are few screenshots to demonstrate you what our app does.
+Here are few screenshots to demonstrate what our app does.